Arborio Risotto Recipe. All Variations

 Posted on 4th of August, 2011 by Lévana

 Risotto is our high-maintenance kitchen friend, demanding constant attention as the liquids must be added in stages.
-The good news, though, is it is very versatile and can easily make a complete meal; besides, the cooking doesn’t take too long.
-I am including here several interesting combinations, so feel free to mix and match!
-If you are a whole-grain nut, like me, you will have no trouble finding brown arborio rice: It will take a little longer and won’t look as pristine as its white cousin, but will be every bit as delicious.
+The good news, though, risotto is very versatile and can easily make a complete meal; besides, the cooking doesn’t take too long.
+I am including here several interesting risotto combinations, so feel free to mix and match!
+If you are a whole-grain nut, like me, you will have no trouble finding brown arborio rice: the risotto will take a little longer and won’t look as pristine as its white cousin, but will be every bit as delicious.

 Saffron does wonders for risottos, whose main trademark it is: Don’t skip it!
 Expensive but well worth it.
 Besides, the larger container the more cost-effective, so ignore those teeny and exorbitantly priced vials, and get yourself an ounce box.